LandRegistry/digital-street-3d-api/README.md

 This file gets added to the test-output folder.
 The test-output folder is created if doesn't exist.

-To run the integration tests if you are using the common dev-env you can run `docker-compose exec flask-skeleton-api make integrationtest` or, using the alias, `integration-test flask-skeleton-api`.
+To run the integration tests if you are using the common dev-env you can run `docker-compose exec 3d-index-map-api make integrationtest` or, using the alias, `integration-test 3d-index-map-api`.

 ## Application Framework implementation